 Topaz can be found in several different colors: colorless, white, clear, blue, yellow, orange, and pink.
 There are several varieties.
-B>lue Topaz is very popular for use in fine jewelry, especially, the “London Blue Topaz.”
+Blue Topaz is very popular for use in fine jewelry, especially, the “London Blue Topaz.”
 This stone bears a resemblance to Aquamarine but is more gray-blue rather than the green-blue of Aquamarine.
 Most Blue Topaz is mined as a colorless gem and is “Irradiated” to enhance its brilliant blue color.
 The color is then stabilized through a heat process.
 The more vibrant the blue color, generally, the more valuable the stone.

 Natural Yellow Topaz.
 Yellow and yellow-brown are the more inexpensive of the Yellow Topaz.
 Natural Golden Topaz.
-Golden and warm orange have greater depth of color and are more valuable.
+Golden and warm orange have a greater depth of color and are more valuable.
 Natural Imperial Topaz is found only in Ouro Preto in the state of Minas Gerais in Brazil.
 It is a highly valued and collected stone because of its limited supply.
 Most of this gemstone comes from two mines: Vermelhao Mine and Capao Mine.
 Natural Imperial Topaz sources are expected to be depleted within a few years.
 Its value is only expected to increase as it is found in shorter supply.

 Natural Pink Topaz is mined mainly in Brazil.
 Its light to light-medium color is similar to Pink Tourmaline, Morganite, and Kunzite.
-A strong pink-red color is considered valuable.
+Strong pink-red color is considered valuable.
 Topaz should NOT be cleaned in an ultrasonic or steam cleaners.
 We recommend using a soft brush with warm, soapy water as the best method to clean your Topaz jewelry.

 Of all gemstones, Tourmaline has the widest color range.
 Shades of pink and green are the most common, but color can even vary within the same stone, producing bi-color and tri-color ems.
 An example of this is the “Watermelon Tourmaline” with its green “rind” around the edge surrounding a red center.
 Multi-colored stones are popular because of their uniqueness.